 Apply two sampling probes for the PN emissions measurements, one for TPN10 and one for SPN10.
 Black dots in Figure 7.7 (right-hand side) indicate the PN sampling probes for the four sampling probes layout;

 Alternatively, use a single sampling probe for both TPN10 and SPN10 applying an appropriate flow splitting device as specified in points (c-e) of this paragraph.
-The black dot in Figure 7.7 (left-hand side) indicates the PN sampling probe for the three sampling probes layout;

 When applying a flow splitting device it shall be made from stainless steel and an electropolished interior to minimise the contamination of the sample;

 When applying a flow splitting device, keep the change in the flow angle within 20⁰ (≤ 20⁰) for each outlet to ensure similar flow velocities in all branches.
-Verify that the flow velocities in the different branches do not differ from each other by more than ±5 per cent;

-When applying a flow splitting device, demonstrate that the penetration with and without the splitter remains within ±5 per cent at all operating conditions.
-Perform the comparison by measuring the particle penetration at 15 nm and 1.5 μm with and without the flow splitter.
+.

 PN Sampling Probes